memarino92/portfolio/src/pages/blog/caesars-box/index.md

     }
   }

-  let outputString = '';
+  // Flatten our message grid into the encoded message let outputString = '';
   for (let columnIndex = 0; columnIndex < gridSize; columnIndex++) {
     for (let rowIndex = 0; rowIndex < gridSize; rowIndex++) {